 Meteorology is an important factor in aviation related accidents.
 When looking at the categorical outlook model, which is also used on the weather depiction chart by Jeppesen we can see several classifications:

-Now check on your license if your IFR is valid and very current before setting off in IFR weather, even more so for VFR pilots when weather turns out to be marginal VFR either enroute or at your destination airport.
-The risk level is raised when you go on a cross country VFR flight in legal minimums: 1 SM and 500 ft clouds.
-At that point you enter the domain of the IFR pilot.
+Now check on your license if your IFR is valid and you are current in the logbook before setting off in IFR weather, even more so for VFR pilots when weather turns out to be marginal VFR either enroute or at your destination airport.
+The risk level is raised when you go on a cross country VFR flight in legal minimums: 1 SM and 500 ft AGL cloud bases.
+At that point you will enter the domain of the IFR pilot.

 This is where you take all the factors together, make a list of all aircraft, pilot and environmental factors and combine them into a go-no-go decision.
 This is most of the time done on the day of the flight as weather can chance unpredictably.